 Mindset: Cast in Stone?

 For many dark years, we scientists believed that the brain was a static organ.
-It peaked in childhood, then slowly decayed through our life.
+We thought that it peaked in childhood, then slowly decayed through the remaining years of our life.
 Today, luckily, we know better!

-Our brain, that is the center of our being—the organ that separates us from all other life on this planet—is known to be highly adaptive.
-It is not built with cold hard-wiring like the super-computers with which we’re all increasingly familiar.
+Our brain, the control center for our every action and the organ that separates us from all other life on this planet, is known to be highly adaptive.
+It is not built with cold hard-wiring like the supercomputers with which we’re all increasingly familiar.
 Instead, it is a dynamic organ that dramatically adapts its inner working, giving you the capacity for radical transformation throughout your life.

 We refer to this property as neuroplasticity.

-The brain is not elastic—an organ that can stretch, only to snap back into its original shape once the stretch-stimulus is ended.
+To clarify, the brain is not elastic, an organ that can stretch only to snap back into its original shape once the stretch-stimulus is ended.
 Instead, it is plastic—pliable enough for us to bend and shape, throughout our lives, to serve our current needs.

-Norman Doidge, M.D. describes the emergence of neuroplasticity theory in his fascinating book, The Brain that Changes Itself.
-He travels through pioneering laboratories to interview key scientists that have driven the neuroplasticity revolution … and to meet their research subjects!
+Norman Doidge, MD, describes the emergence of neuroplasticity theory in his fascinating book The Brain That Changes Itself.
+He travels through pioneering laboratories to interview key scientists who have driven the neuroplasticity revolution…and to meet their research subjects.

-You will be left with a prevailing sense of optimism for the future of neuroscience, and a deep belief that many of your own struggles are surmountable.
+Perhaps most important of all, you will be left with a prevailing sense of optimism for the future of neuroscience and a deep belief that many of your own struggles are surmountable.

-Today, I work with high-performing clients.
+Today, I work with high-performing clients from many fields.
 Some seek performance tweaks; others strive for radical transformation.